We deliver happiness because happy kids heal faster

 A hospitalized child is scared, confused, and often in hospital for a long period of time.
 Everything that makes being a kid is out of reach.

-But innovative and inspiring programs like Starlight Virtual Reality, Starlight Hospital Wear, and Starlight Gaming bring the very best in gaming, play, and other fun experiences to our partner hospitals’ youngest patients.
-Because regardless of the sophistication of the illness or injury, a sick kid is still a kid.
+Innovative and inspiring programs like Starlight Virtual Reality, Starlight Hospital Wear, and Starlight Gaming bring the very best in gaming, play, and other fun experiences to our partner hospitals’ youngest patients.
+Regardless of the sophistication of the illness or injury, a sick kid is still a kid.

 “Starlight goes above and beyond to meet the needs of kids and families.
 Each child is left to feel like the center of attention with the use of the programs.
 They forget they are in a hospital and instead feel catered to and spoiled.”